CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

         numberPerDay: 1440 # Every minute
         initialTime: 00:00
 ```
-Some STLTs only want to receive test results as specific test type such as Antigen, Culture, Nucleic acid, and/or Genomic substance.
-Or, they want to exclude specific test type such as Antigen.
-We can manually search the observation-mapping table to filter out the unwanted test type.
-In this case, we can't use the condition code for condition filter setting since there are some overlapping codes.
-Therefore, we must use the member OID values to include in the condition filter.
-To manually filtering out the unwanted test type, we can use the Microsoft Excel as example given below: <br><br>
+Some STLTs may only want to receive test results for specific test types, such as Antigen, Culture, Nucleic Acid, or Genomic Substance or they may want to exclude certain types, like Antigen.
+In this case, we cannot rely on condition codes within the condition filter settings, as some codes may overlap between test types.
+Instead, we must use the member OID values associated with each test type to build the appropriate condition filter.<br>
+To accommodate for this, we can manually filter the observation-mapping.csv file to identify and exclude the undesired test types.
+We can use Microsoft Excel, Numbers, or Google sheets to find the member oids.
+Example using Excel given below: <br><br>
 Example of using Microsoft Excel to filter out COVID-19 Antigen test type: <br>
 1. Open the observation-mapping.csv with Microsoft Excel
 2. Filter the unwanted COVID-19 Antigen test type follow steps/clicks given.<br><br>